 - Heel Realization: A few weeks in prison made her realize she was just as bad as the dad she hated

 - Like Parent, Like Child: Even though she hates her dad, she too is willing to destroy an entire city all just to kill one person.
+It was also implied that Mark was a victim of the same kind of negligence that he would later thrust upon Joss.

 - Mythology Gag: She uses a large wand to channel her powers much like the comic version of the Weather Wizard (who is a metahuman here).